‘We’re not giving up’: Search still alive 27 years after Melissa Witt’s disappearance and death

 “The team’s goal is to get justice and I’m ready,” said Ladonna Humphrey, advocate for Melissa Witt.
 “She deserves it, we’d love to see this put to rest.”

-December 19th, 1994.
-Nineteen year old Melissa Witt disappears from the Bowling World parking lot in Fort Smith.
+On December 1, 1994, 19-year-old Melissa Witt disappears from the Bowling World parking lot in Fort Smith.

 “I remember it stuck with me,” said Capt.
 Grubbs.
 “You see a young girl disappeared and up until then I had never really heard of anything bad happening in this city.”